Skip to main content

 Media law involves legal issues surrounding film, television, radio, and sports.
 This area of law intersects with contracts, entertainment law, and employment law.
 Internet issues like net neutrality and online privacy are part of media law today.

 Companies such as television and radio stations and streaming services need legal services for various issues.
 Federal and state laws are changing.
-Communications attorneys can tell business owners about the regulatory climate.
+Communications attorneys can advise business owners on the regulatory climate.

 Media law involves copyright and trademarks.
 Intellectual property rights have recently become an important part of media law.
 Other reasons to contact a media attorney can include: